umbraco/UmbracoDocs/13/umbraco-cms/fundamentals/data/defining-content/document-type-localization.md

 ---
-description: Here you will learn how to apply localization for document types in Umbraco
+description: Here you will learn how to apply localization for Document Types in Umbraco
 ---

 # Localizing Document Types

 The Umbraco backoffice is fully localized to match the user's [configured language](../users.md).
-When defining document types, you can apply localization to:
+When defining Document Types, you can apply localization to:

-- Document type names and descriptions.
+- Document Type names and descriptions.
 - Property names and descriptions.
 - Custom property validation messages.
 - Tab and group names.

-Setting up localization for document types is a two-step process:
+Setting up localization for Document Types is a two-step process:

 - Create the localizations in [user defined language files](../../../extending/language-files.md).
-- Apply the localizations to the document types.
+- Apply the localizations to the Document Types.

 {% hint style="info" %}

-Everything in this article also applies to defining [media types](../creating-media/README.md).
+Everything in this article also applies to defining [Media Types](../creating-media/README.md).

 {% endhint %}